 How to watch the 2018 Daytona 500

-Drivers will hit the track this month at Daytona International Speedway in Daytona Beach, Fla., in hopes of winning the 500-mile race.
+Drivers will soon hit the track at Daytona International Speedway in Daytona Beach, Fla., in hopes of winning the 500-mile race.

 Read on for what you should know about this year’s competition.